-[Sec.
+.[Sec.
 214. (a) That in computing net income there shall be allowed as deductions:]

-(9) In the case of buildings, machinery, equipment, or other facilities, constructed, erected, installed, or acquired, on or after April 6.
-1917, for the production of articles contributing to the prosecution of the present war, and in the case of vessels constructed or acquired on or after such date for the transportation of articles or men contributing to the prosecution of the present war, there shall be allowed a reasonable deduction for the amortization of such part of the cost of such facilities or vessels as has been borne by the taxpaver. but not again including any amount otherwise allowed under this title or previous Acts of Congress as a deduction in computing net income.
-At any time within three years after the termination of the present war, the Commissioner may, and at the request of the taxpayer shall, reexamine the return, and if he then finds as a result of an appraisal or from other evidence that the deduction originally allowed was incorrect, the taxes imposed by this title and by Title III for the year or years affected shall be redetermined; and the amount of tax due upon such redetermination, if any, shall be paid upon notice and demand by the collector, or the amount of tax overpaid, if any, shall be credited or refunded to the taxpayer in accordance with the provisions of section 252:
+(9) In the case of buildings, machinery, equipment, or other facilities, constructed, erected, installed, or acquired, on or after April 6, 1917, for the production of articles contributing to the prosecution of the present war, and in the case of vessels constructed or acquired on or after such date for the transportation of articles or men contributing to the prosecution of the present war, there shall be allowed a reasonable deduction for the amortization of such part of the cost of such facilities or vessels as has been borne by the taxpayer, but not again including any amount otherwise allowed under this title or previous Acts of Congress as a deduction in computing net income.
+At any time within three years after the termination of the present war, the Commissioner may, and at the request of the taxpayer shall, reexamine the return, and if he then finds as a result of an appraisal or from other evidence that the deduction originally allowed was incorrect, the taxes imposed by this title and by Title III for the year or years affected shall be redetermined; and the amount of tax due upon such redetermination, if any, shall be paid upon notice and demand by the collector, or the amount of tax overpaid, if any, shall be credited or refunded to the taxpayer in accordance with the provisions of section 252; \ \ \

 ART.
-181. Scope of provision for amortization.-Any allowance made to a taxpayer by a contracting Department of the Government or by any other contractor for amortization or fall in the value of property, either as a part of the cost of production or as a part of the price of the product, shall be included in gross income.
-See article 52.
-The amount to be allowed as a deduction from gross income for amortization for the purpose of the tax is to be based upon the provisions of articles 181 to 188, pursuant to which the deduction should be made instead of upon the basis of any amounts contractually or otherwise determined.
-The allowance for amortization covers the decline in value of the property subject thereto and is inclusive of the depreciation which would ordinarily be allowable separately.
-Depreciation for any taxable period after December 31, 1917, should, therefore, not be claimed with respect to property as to which an allowance for amortization is claimed.
-See also section 204 of the statute and articles 1601-1603.
+181. Scope of provision for amortization.-All allowances made to a taxpayer by a contracting department of the Government, or by any other contractor, for amortization or fall in the value of property, whether such allowances were made as a part of the price of the product or in settlement of claims arising out of the cancellation or termination of contracts, shall be included in gross income.
+All payments arising out of the settlement of such claims shall be included in the accrued income of the taxable year in which such cancellation or termination (whether formal or informal) occurred.
+The amount of amortization to be allowed as a deduction from gross income, for the purpose of the tax, shall be computed in accordance with the provisions of articles 181 to 189, pursuant to which the deduction must be made, and not upon the basis of any amounts contractually or otherwise determined.